berkgurdamar/RNASeq-Pipeline/README.md

 ## Example Command

-If reference genome indexed before, RNASeq-Pipeline automatically uses the path in the `--star_index` argument.
+If reference genome indexed before, RNASeq-Pipeline automatically uses the path in the `--star_index` argument.If not, index genome will be created into the `--star_index` path.

 ```
 python rnaseq-pipeline.py --samples sample1 sample2 sample3 --controls control1 control2 control3 \